tripal/tripal_doc/docs/dev_guide/testing/fields/chadoStorage.rst

 Creating your testing Class
 -----------------------------

-All tests are encapsulate within their own class as dictated by PHPunit.
+All tests are encapsulated within their own class as dictated by PHPunit.
 As such lets create a class skeleton as follows:

 In `[yourmodule]/tests/src/Kernel/Plugin/ChadoStorage` create a file with a descriptive name for your test.
 We recommend naming it using the following pattern `[FieldName]Test.php`.
 The "Test" suffix is required by PHPUnit so make sure to at least include that in your test name or the test runner will not be able to find your test.